WJ714/Bridginggap-flux/README.md

 ### 🔗 What is FLUXNET?
 - 📊 The [FLUXNET2015](https://fluxnet.org/data/fluxnet2015-dataset/) dataset includes data collected at sites from multiple regional flux networks.
 - 🚀 The [next generation](https://fluxnet.org/2024/09/17/announcing-the-fluxnet-data-system-initiative/) of global, open, and accessible FLUXNET data will be available soon.
-### 🎯 Purpose of this tutorial
+### 🎯 Tutorial outcomes
-- get familiarized with the data structure and variables in FLUXNET data,
+- Knowledge:
-- get familiarized with your study sites (e.g. long-term trends, seasonal patterns ...),
+- Comprehension: data structure and variables in FLUXNET data; understanding study sites (e.g. long-term trends, seasonal patterns ...)
-- group discussions on the optional tasks,
+- Application:
-- and make some figures to include in your group presentation.
+- Analysis:

 ## 📘 Tutorial Guide
 - R script: FLUXNET.rmd
 - We provide some example uses of FLUXNET data.
 You can use these as a starting point, discuss with your group, and explore other ways of plotting.
 Please take time to interpret the figures and include them in your [group presentation](https://drive.google.com/drive/folders/19XyadKuvngJOKJHWAuCEHk5Et7oZf5VI?usp=drive_link).